Constance Brewer – Editor

 Elya Braden – Assistant Editor

-Elya Braden was born a poet, singer/actor and artist, but took an eighteen-year hiatus from her creative life so she could play “Let’s Make A Deal” as a business lawyer and entrepreneur.
+Elya Braden was born a poet, singer/actor, and artist, but took an eighteen-year hiatus from her creative life so she could play “Let’s Make A Deal” as a business lawyer and entrepreneur.
 She is now a writer and mixed-media artist living with her husband, the brilliant short story writer and artist, Jon Pearson, and their cats, Phoebe and Luka, in Channel Islands Harbor, near Ventura, CA. Elya is the author of the chapbooks Open The Fist (2020) and The Sight of Invisible Longing, a semi-finalist in Finishing Line Press’s New Women’s Voices Competition (March 2023).
 Her work has been published in Calyx, Prometheus Dreaming, Rattle Poets Respond, Sequestrum, Sheila-Na-Gig Online, The Louisville Review, Third Wednesday, and elsewhere.
 Her poems have been nominated for a Pushcart Prize and have received several Best of the Net nominations. www.elyabraden.com.

 When she’s not writing poems or to-do lists or pasting collages, Elya is usually reading: poems, politics, business news, or the Sunday funnies, or listening to literary fiction or personal development books on her Libby app.
 Her poetic influences and favorite poets include Ellen Bass, Eduardo Corral, Natalie Diaz, Mark Doty, Ada Limón, Adrienne Rich, Rumi, Rilke, and Dean Young.
 She is drawn to poems that illuminate the ordinary, open windows to new worlds, or excavate the past for emotional/psychological revelations, with vivid images and concise language.